radiantearth/stac-api-spec/item-search/README.md

 - `http://api.cool-sat.com/search?page=2`
 - `http://api.cool-sat.com/search?next=8a35eba9c`
 - `http://api.cool-sat.com/search?token=f32890a0bdb09ac3`

+Implementations may also add link relations `prev`, `first`, and `last`, though these are not required and may be infeasible to implement in some data stores.

 OAFeat does not support POST requests for searches, however the STAC API spec does.
 Hypermedia links are not designed for anything other than GET requests, so providing a next link for a POST search request becomes problematic.
 STAC has